marioizquierdo/bettertabs/README.md

 ## Future work ##

-  * Improve the Rails testing application
-    * it should use rspec and capybabra to test even the javascript (http://media.railscasts.com/videos/257_request_specs_and_capybara.mov)
+  * Improve the Rails testing application: it should use rspec and capybabra to test even the javascript (http://media.railscasts.com/videos/257_request_specs_and_capybara.mov)
-    * Try to make it work with ruby 1.8.x
+  * Try to make it compatible with ruby 1.8.x
-  * Allow disabling the change-url functionality with an option like `:change_browser_url => false`